 No adequate knowledge is available about this unusual viral strain.
 The Zika virus epidemic started in South America and has been restricted to central America until now.
 Zika virus is carried to humans by the Aedes mosquitos.
-It mostly affects unborn and newborn babies by causing birth defects.
+It mostly affects unborn and newborn babies by causing congenital disabilities.

 COVID-19 is a viral disease that started in the Wuhan state of China in November 2019.
 Bats are believed to be the leading agent that transferred the virus to humans.
 The coronavirus is a highly contagious virus that spreads through droplets of bodily fluid, such as saliva.

-The initial cases were recorded in Wuhan, China; the coronavirus spread to the whole world in a matter of a few months.
+The initial cases were recorded in Wuhan, China; the coronavirus spread to the whole world in a few months.
 So far, the virus has affected almost 6.5 million people across the globe, with almost 383,000 deaths.